At JST, we are committed to helping you make graduate study in theology and ministry a financial reality.

 Additional Programs to Meet Financial Need

 There are internal Graduate Assistant work opportunities available at JST.
-Students who are interested in a part-time job at the school should apply for scholarship and answer "yes" to the Graduate Student Assistant question.
-We will send information about available positions to those who express interest before the start of the school year.
+We will send information about available positions to all students before the start of the school year.